 - Prescription antihistamines,such as levocetirizine (Xyzal) and desloratadine (Clarinex).

-- The asthma medication omalizumab (Xolair).This medication can disrupt test results for six months or longer even after you quit using it (most medications affect results for days to weeks).
+- Asthma medication omalizumab (Xolair).This medication can disrupt test results for six months or longer even after you quit using it (most medications affect results for days to weeks).

 Once the medications clear your system (up to 10 days) you’re ready for testing.
 Here’s what to expect: